JMM Special Issue Call for Papers: Deadline for submissions has now passed

 • Panayiota J. Alevizou: P.J.Alevizou@sheffield.ac.uk

-The closing date for submissions is 15 March 2021.
+The closing date for submissions was 15 March 2021.

 Technical queries about submissions can be referred to the Editorial Office: email@example.com